nathanunghwan/Analysis-of-Corporate-profits-and-election-results/README.md

 ### Main Idea
 - There are just two columns.
 So I decied to use dictionary function after reading csv file
-- It should be printed on the terminal and saved as a text file, so save it using the print option ("~".file="~") to simplify code
+- It should be printed on the terminal and saved as a text file, so save it using the print option (~.file=~) to simplify code

 ### Detail
 - I make two lists("date", "profit") convinently by using keys and values